Princeton University Art Museum: Ancient, Byzantine, and Islamic art

 Ancient art has played a central role in the museum's collection since its beginning.
 The first major addition to the collection included many Etruscan vases, as well as those from Egypt, Greece, and Rome.
 There are now more than 5,000 objects in the collection, documenting the early civilizations of Mesopotamia, Iran, Asia Minor, and the Levant.
 The great diversity of artifacts also covers the various eras of ancient Egypt, from pottery to stone reliefs, amulets, wall paintings, bronze statuettes, and mummies.
 The Greek collection includes significant works of both black-figure and red-figure pottery, including the vase used to identify the Princeton Painter.
 It spans the broad range of artistic work, from Archaic bronze statuettes to terracotta figurines, jewelry to funerary reliefs, pottery from Rhodes, Cyprus, and Corinth.

 Ancient Italy is in particular well represented in the collection, from the Etruscan vases, metalwork, and sculptures to a great breadth of Roman antiquities.
 The Roman collection includes portraits, sculptures, sarcophagi, carved bone, coins, statuettes, and a spectacular silver-gilt wine cup.
 The university's heritage of archaeological work in Roman Syria has left a legacy of basalt sculptures from Hauran, funerary reliefs from Palmyra, and a renowned collection of Antioch mosaics.

 Byzantine and Islamic art are an equally esteemed focus of the collection, with icons and jewelry from Constantinople sharing a gallery with pottery, metalwork, and glazed tiles from Egypt, Syria, and Iran.

-In addition to works on display in the museum, a study gallery with hundreds of additional works is open to students and visitors.